iTwin/itwinjs-core/test-apps/display-test-app/README.md

     * `u` or `n`: output only used or not-used shaders, respectively.
 * `dta drawing aid points` - start tool for testing AccuSnap.
 * `dta refresh tiles` *modelId* - reload tile trees for the specified model, or all models if no modelId is specified.
+* `dta exit` - Shuts down the backend server and exits the app.
 * `dta shutdown` - Closes all open viewports and iModels, invokes IModelApp.shutdown(), and finally breaks in the debugger (if debugger is open).
 Useful for diagnosing memory leaks.
 * `dta shadow tiles` - Display in all but the selected viewport the tiles that are selected for generating the shadow map for the selected viewport.
 Updates each time the shadow map is regenerated.
 Argument: "toggle", "on", or "off"; defaults to "toggle" if not supplied.
 * `dta detach views` - If the selected viewport is displaying a sheet view, remove all view attachments from it.